Water Quality in New Jersey: Understanding the Challenges and Solutions

 1. How do I find out if my water contains lead?

-A recognized laboratory is able to test your water. to check for lead contamination.
+A recognized laboratory can test your water for lead contamination.
 Many water utilities also provide annual water quality reports that include lead-level information.

 2. Is a water filter necessary if I use bottled water?

-Bottled water may be less ecologically friendly and more costly. friendly than filtered tap water.
+Bottled water may be less environmentally friendly and more costly than filtered tap water.
 Additionally, it does not always guarantee purity.
-A water filter offers a cost-effective and consistent, clean, safe water solution.
+A water filter offers a cost-effective and consistent solution for clean, safe water.

 3. How often should I replace my water filter?